Supreme Court lets Sandy Hook shooting lawsuit go forward

 Messages seeking comment were left with a lawyer for Remington Arms on Tuesday.

-Lanza earlier shot his mother to death at their Newtown home and killed himself as police arrived at the school.
+Before the school shooting, Lanza shot his mother to death at their Newtown home.
+He killed himself as police arrived at the school.
 The rifle was legally owned by his mother.

 The Connecticut Supreme Court had earlier ruled 4-3 that the lawsuit could proceed for now, citing an exemption in the federal law.
 The decision overturned a ruling by a trial court judge who dismissed the lawsuit based on the 2005 federal law, named the Protection of Lawful Commerce in Arms Act.

-The federal law has been criticized by gun control advocates as being too favorable to gun-makers, and it has been used to bar lawsuits over other mass killings.

-The 2005 federal law has been cited by other courts that rejected lawsuits against gun-makers and dealers in other high-profile shooting attacks, including the 2012 Colorado movie theater shooting and the Washington, D.C., sniper shootings in 2002.
+The federal law has been criticized by gun control advocates as being too favorable to gun-makers.
+It has been cited by other courts that rejected lawsuits against gun-makers and dealers in other high-profile shooting attacks, including the 2012 Colorado movie theater shooting and the Washington, D.C., sniper shootings in 2002.

 The National Rifle Association, 10 mainly Republican-led states and 22 Republicans in Congress were among those urging the court to jump into the case and end the lawsuit against Remington.